explainers-by-googlers/single-axis-scroll-containers/README.md

 # Web Compatibility

-overflow: scroll clip used to be converted into overflow: scroll hidden, but this will no longer happen, so there is a small compatibility risk.
+overflow: scroll clip used to be converted into overflow: scroll hidden, but this will no longer happen, so there is a compatibility risk.

 Analysis: [Web Compat: Single-axis scroll containers](https://docs.google.com/document/d/1_4zPKOQ8S-Ttn-4BTFaIR7YWkkQYNiF_QlTsOK-k7uE/edit?usp=sharing)